dqops/dqo/docs/checks/index.md

-# Checks
+# Data quality checks

-**This is a list of the checks in DQOps broken down by category and a brief description of what they do.**
+**This is a list of data quality checks supported by DQOps, broken down by a category and a brief description of what they do.**

 ## Table checks